 SSW 6436.
 Comparative Social Work Practice Models (Micro Practice)

 This course explores the major, past and present, social casework and group work practice models from historical, theoretical and empirical perspectives.
 Current practice approaches/models from related fields empirically shown to be most effective or promising are examined.
 Selected social work models are examined within the social, political and ideological contexts of their times as well as with respect to their contributions to the profession’s knowledge base.
 Each model’s contribution to the profession’s knowledge base and to direct practice methods are investigated and related to students’ conceptual and practice experiences.

 SSW 6445.
 Social and Behavioral Science: The Knowledge Base for Practice with Large Target Systems (Macro Social Work Practice)

-The purpose of this course is to convey substantive knowledge from social science disciplines that inform macro practice with large systems (community organization, administration and policy practice).
-Relevant disciplines include economics, political science, sociology (including organizational theory), anthropology and epidemiology.
-Students are expected to have fundamental knowledge in each of these social sciences (a reading list is provided before the course begins).
-It is expected that students demonstrate competence in the application of major social science theoretical models relevant to macro practice and with the empirical evidence that supports these theories.
-Connections between macro and micro practice (social work with small systems) are considered.
+The purpose of this course is to convey substantive knowledge from social science disciplines that inform macro practice with large systems and fields of macro practice (community organization, administration and policy practice).
+It is expected that students demonstrate competence in understanding the development and application of major social science theoretical models relevant to macro practice and with the empirical evidence that supports these theories.
 Ethical implications for social work of knowledge developed by disciplines with different value bases are considered.